Akothee finally exposes man who allegedly stole Sh700K from her bank account

 Akothee publicly exposed the person she claims stole a substantial sum of money from her bank account.

-The individual in question, identified as Simon Kipngetich Tonui, was accused of siphoning funds from an Absa Bank account linked to Aknotela Limited, an entity associated with Akothee.
+The individual in question, identified as Simon Kipngetich Tonui, was accused of siphoning funds from a bank account linked to Aknotela Limited, an entity associated with Akothee.

-"I just wonder if a whole institution like ABSA Can handle their Premium client like this with a relationship manager, how about the rest?
+"I just wonder if a whole institution can handle their premium client like this with a relationship manager, how about the rest?
 This is the thief who siphoned my money, Simon kipngetich tonui," she wrote.

 According to a charge sheet shared by Akothee on Instagram on October 18, Simon Kipngetich Tonui faced charges related to the alleged theft of Sh717,111.